- Download our Moving to the USA Guide (PDF)

 - Do remain aware at all times.
 Many crimes are opportunistic, especially when someone looks like an easy target.
 A person who is vigilant of their surrounds and potential risks is less appealing to criminals.

-- When you move to a new city, ask for recommendations about which neighborhoods are safe and which are not so safe.
+- When moving to a new city, ask for recommendations about which neighbourhoods are safe and which are not so safe.
 Don't visit known dangerous areas if possible.
 Avoiding crime hotspots significantly decreases the risk of becoming a victim.

 - Do keep valuables and flashy items hidden when out and about, or better yet, leave them at home.
 Don't carry lots of cash.

 - Where possible, don't travel alone at night.
-It is more difficult for criminals to assail more than one victim and it creates a potential witness.
+It is more difficult for criminals to assail more than one victim, and it allows for more potential witnesses.

-- Do stay in well-lit, public areas, avoiding isolated areas such as alleyways.
+- Do stay in well-lit, public areas.
+Avoid isolated areas such as alleyways.

 - Do be aware of popular scams.
 Protect your money and your identity.
 Don't share personal information like your bank account number, Social Security number, or date of birth.